TownOfBabel/townofbabel.github.io/README.md

 ## News
+### March 18, 2020
+Hey guys it's Dylan again, here with another update.
+This update brings with it a small change, but exciting nonetheless.
+That's right, this update marks the completion of Itachi 8ight 9ine.
+He now has two more abilities in addition to his shuriken throw and basic attack.

+#### NEW Abilities (8ight 9ine)
+- **Dash:** Better than the player's dash, but worse than super dash.
+- **Lunge:** The origin of the player's lunge, basically just a better version.

+Along with these new abilites I've heavily tweaked 8ight 9ine's ability cooldowns so that (I hope) the player doesn't feel overwhelmed when facing him.

+**NOTE:** Going forward this game has become a passion project.
+This means updates, while semi-frequent now, will most likely completely stop once once I reach what I consider complete for my first real game.

 ### March 14, 2020
 Well the due date is here and this is what we've got.
 Only things done after actual due date are a disclaimer and some tweaks.